-The fs\etpu\pwmmdc\init\3ph function parameter update\time enables the user to adjust the position of the PWM update pulse relative to the PWM period frame.
-The activity pulse has a scheduled update\time prior to the end of the period frame, so that the update is finished by the end of the period frame, even in the worst case latency.
-Reference 8 describes how to set the update\time value.
+The fs_etpu_pwmmdc_init_3ph function parameter update_time enables the user to adjust the position of the PWM update pulse relative to the PWM period frame.
+The activity pulse has a scheduled update_time prior to the end of the period frame, so that the update is finished by the end of the period frame, even in the worst case latency.
+Reference 12 describes how to set the update_time value.

-Figure 25.
-Oscilloscope Screen-shot and Explanation of ASDC, SC, and CC Timing
+Figure 24.
+Oscilloscope Screenshot and Explanation of ASDC, SC, and CC Timing

-Figure 25 explains the timing of ASDC, SC, and CC eTPU functions.
-Signal 4 (green) is the PWM signal of one base channel, as in Figure 24.
+Figure 24 explains the timing of ASDC, SC, and CC eTPU functions.
+Signal 4 (green) is the PWM signal of one base channel, as in Figure 23.
 Signal 3 (pink) is generated by the ASDC eTPU function.
-The ASDC function triggers the AD converter by generating a DMA request on a high-low edge (active low polarity of ASDC) and simultaneously sending the link to the SC channel every 16th ASDC period (see Figure 25).
+The ASDC function triggers the AD converter by generating a DMA request on a high-low edge (active low polarity of ASDC) and simultaneously sending the link to the SC channel every 16th ASDC period (see Figure 24).
 The position of the ASDC first edge is synchronized with the beginning of the PWM period.
 The time between the PWM period beginning and the ASDC first edge equals to one-quarter of the PWM period.
-The ASDC pulse width determines the time necessary to sample the DC-bus current and to transfer this sampled value to the eTPU data memory.
-ASDC starts measured sample preprocessing at the time of the Second edge when a sample is supposed to be ready in the eTPU data memory.
+The time sampled value to the eTPU data memory.
+ASDC starts measured sample preprocessing at the time of the second edge when a sample is supposed to be ready in the eTPU data memory.
 Immediately after the DC-bus current sample preprocessing, ASDC function sends the link to the CC channel to start PI controller calculation.
 This way the CC synchronization is ensured.